 Blackouts are specific to your current location, so if your location changes, your blackout restrictions for live, locally televised games will also change.
 Your location is determined by the IP address or location services (if turned on).
 Within the US and Canada, a zip code is used to determine what teams are covered by your local broadcaster.

-You should be able to view games that are blacked out on NBA League Pass on a regional sports network in your area or a national TV network such as NBA TV, TNT, ESPN, ABC, Sportsnet or TSN.
+You should be able to view games that are blacked out on NBA League Pass on a regional sports network in your area, NBA TV on your cable provider, or a national TV network such as TNT, ESPN, ABC, Sportsnet or TSN.

 In addition to local and national broadcast blackouts, Canadian and US fans cannot access All-Star Weekend or the Playoffs, as these events will be shown on TV in local markets.